gustaveroussy/sopa/docs/faq.md

 If using MERSCOPE data, images can be huge.
 To improve RAM efficiency, you can install `rioxarray` (`pip install rioxarray`).
 Then, the `rioxarray` will be used by default by the reader (no change needed, it will be detected automatically).

-## What about Nextflow?

-Nextflow is not supported yet, but we are working on it.
-You can also help re-write our Snakemake pipeline for Nextflow (see issue [#7](https://github.com/gustaveroussy/sopa/issues/7)).

 ## How to remove the logs?

 You can change the level of `logging` for sopa, e.g. you can run the lines below to set the logging level to show only errors: